black-roland/homeassistant-microsoft-todo/README.md

 Work is still in progress.
 Next steps are tracked as [issues](https://github.com/black-roland/homeassistant-microsoft-todo/labels/todo).

+## Installation

+This component can be installed using [HACS](https://github.com/hacs/integration).
+Simply add a custom repository `black-roland/homeassistant-microsoft-todo` and install the integration.

+Alternatively, that's possible to copy the content of the `custom_components` to [the config directory](https://developers.home-assistant.io/docs/en/creating_component_loading.html).

 ## Setup

 To get access to Microsoft To Do API you need to register an application in Azure: